alidn/Yalp/README.md

 ![github actions](https://github.com/alidn/Yalp/workflows/Go/badge.svg)
 # Yalp

+Yalp is a simple load balancer written in Go.
+It supports Round-Robin and Session Persistence algorithms with session persistence.

 # Usage
 You can change the configurations in the config.yaml file (see [this](https://github.com/alidn/Yalp/blob/master/config.yaml) for an example)